Residence Hall Application

 If you are on a waiting list for Residence Towers, you may be assigned to a Traditional Hall (Mark Allen, Nellie Lee, Wesley Taylor) until a space becomes available in Residence Towers.
-When a space becomes available for you, you will be contacted by mail or by Residence Life Staff notifying you of your status and a time frame in which you are to move into Residence Towers.
+When a space becomes available for you, you will be contacted by email or by Residence Life Staff notifying you of your status and a time frame in which you are to move into Residence Towers.

 If you do not move within the time frame established, or, opt to stay in a traditional hall, your name will be passed and the next person on the waiting list will be notified.
-The difference in room cost for Residence Towers must be paid before checking in.
+The difference in room cost for Residence Towers must be paid prior to checking in.
 The Housing Office can assist you in determining that cost.
 If you prefer to wait off campus instead of being assigned to a traditional hall, please notify the Housing Office.

 You will be charged for individual damages/false alarms and/or community damages/false alarms for which the responsible party remains unidentified.
 You can help reduce your costs by locking room and hall/community doors, limiting visitors, and identifying students causing damage.

 The $150 deposit is your reservation deposit.
 If you do not move into campus housing, it will be refunded if: